If you are having trouble paying your rent, mortgage, or utilities, you are not alone. Here are some options available for getting assistance.

 Hoosiers who are unlawfully subjected to eviction and foreclosure proceedings during the ongoing public health emergency should file a complaint with the Office of the Indiana Attorney General’s Consumer Protection Division.

-- Reach out to Notre Dame's Economic Justic Clinic or Indiana Legal Services, Inc., if you receive an eviction notice for a hearing.
+- Reach out to Notre Dame’s Economic Justice Clinic or Indiana Legal Services, Inc., if you receive an eviction notice for a hearing.

 Information about the Eviction Moratorium

 The Centers for Disease Control and Prevention has issued an Order to temporarily halt certain residential evictions to prevent the spread of COVID-19, under Section 361 of the Public Health Service Act (42 U.S.C.
 264) and 42 CFR 70.2.
-This order is in effect from September 4 to December 31, 2020.
+This order is in effect until January 31, 2020.

 Does the CDC order prevent all evictions?